tunnels4u/javaapp_spring_h2/README.md

-# java_h2 tunnel
+# java_spring-boot_h2 tunnel

-This is a free to reuse - end to end basic app using "java swing and h2 database" with maven.
+This is a free to reuse - end to end basic app using "java swing, spring boot and h2 database" with maven.
 Please also have a look at the license file.

 ## How to run it?